Overcoming Enshittification

 Enshittification may be inevitable on platforms that prize profit over people — but small business owners don’t have to roll over.
 By practicing digital asset management, diversifying where you share content with encouragement to visit your website or to subscribe for more, and prioritizing community and transparency, you can keep your marketing authentic and sustainable.

-The antidote to enshittification isn’t abandoning technology; it’s stewardship in creating and sharing quality content derived from a platform you own that contributes value to your target audience.
+The antidote to enshittification isn’t abandoning technology; it’s stewardship in creating and sharing quality content on a platform you own that contributes value to your target audience (not the platform you use).

 Related Articles